vihanb/PPCG-Design/README.md

 ### Parts

  - `sprites.svg` contains *all* the icons, etc. If you're using Adobe Illustrator, make sure ("responsive") is turned off before saving
+ - `ppcg.alt.user.js` is a new theme, but the same userscript otherwise.
  - `ppcg.user.js` is the userscript.